Lithill/Eponymous-Bosch/README.md

 The Products page has the following features:

    <details>
    <summary>A list of products, which, when clicked, takes the user to the detail page of that specific product.
-If the product is on sale, the price is updated and the text is red, with additional text labeling it as on sale.</summary>
+If the product is on sale, the price is updated and the text is red, with additional text labelinglabelling it as on sale.</summary>

    ![Products](static/images/readme/products.jpg)